-Do you ever think to yourself — English vowel pronunciation is impossibleǃ Well, fear not, because I am going to break down some of the methods to the madness when it comes to English spelling in our vowel spelling series.
+Do you ever think to yourself — Natural English vowel pronunciation is impossibleǃ Well, fear not, because I am going to break down some of the methods to the madness when it comes to English spelling in our vowel spelling series.

 In this post I will teach you the various but systematic ways that we pronounce MOST words that are spelled with the letter “e” in English